willyrgf/asterisk/README.roibos-cng.txt

 * SIP Channel
 -------------
-- The SIP channel will *NOT* negotiate any CNG support if offered, nor offer CNG
+- The SIP channel will negotiate any CNG support if offered and offer CNG if configured.
+SIP.conf setting:
+	;comfort-noise=yes              ; Enable Comfort Noise generation on RTP streams ;                               ; Available per device too

 * Core
 ------

 - If a generator is active and CNG is received, Asterisk moves to timer based generation of outbound packets
-- No comfort noise generator exists in core
+- Comfort noise generator added to core

 To add comfort noise support
 ----------------------------

-- Add SIP negotiation in SDP
 - For inbound streams, generate noise in calls
 - For outbound we can as step 1 just never send any CNG packets
   - As step 2, add silence detection to calls